 Copyright © 2024 by Educational Testing Service.
 All rights reserved.

-A follow-up survey was electronically distributed to the 5 graduates.
+The Follow-Up Survey provides an important source of data regarding employment in teaching positions.
+A follow-up survey was electronically distributed to the 10 graduates.
 The aim was to track employment statuses 12 months post-graduation.
-Three out of 5 graduates completed the Follow-up Survey for Graduates for a 60% response rate.
+Ten graduates completed the Follow-up Survey for Graduates for a 100% response rate.

 Employed in the education field: